 - photographing a child in sexual poses

 - encouraging a child to watch or hear sexual acts

 - inappropriately watching a child undress or use the bathroom

 As well as the activities described above, there is also the serious and growing problem of people making and downloading sexual images of children on the Internet.
 To view child abuse images is to participate in the abuse of a child.
 Those who do so may also be abusing children they know.
 People who look at this material need help to prevent their behaviour from becoming even more serious.

-Warning signs in children and adolescents of possible child sexual abuse
+Warning signs and symptoms of child sexual abuse